TobinTojo/Pong/README.md

  __Instructions:__
 - First download the repository
-- Then Open the file Pong.sln
+- Then open the file Pong.sln
 - After opening the Visual studio file, click the green start button on the top middle of the Visual Studio Application

 __Controls:__